 I created this infographic to depict the rollercoaster ride my life has been…

 In fact, I tried a whole multitude of things only to end up even more confused.
-However, this allowed me to understand knew what I didn't want to do which is VITAL to understand what you really want to do.
+However, this allowed me to understand what I didn't want to do which is VITAL to understand what you really want to do.

 However, there was always this inner voice:

 Mark, don't do it!
 There has to be another way!
 You just need to find what it is!

 I decided to spend every last bit of my college life to find another lifestyle.
 Every day I spent countless hours researching, reading books, watching YouTube videos — anything that would make sense!

-- The freedom to live where they wanted
+- Live where they wanted

-- The freedom from BS corporate politics
+- Be free from BS corporate politics

 This finally made sense!

-And more importantly, I was no longer an outsider as there were others like me — people who either quit their job or couldn't bring themselves to get a 9-5 and decided to pursue another lifestyle.
+And more importantly, I was no longer an outsider as there were others like me.
+People who either quit their job or couldn't bring themselves to get a 9-5 and decided to pursue another lifestyle.